+7

+66

 Canberra is a smaller city which means you can spend less time on commuting to school and work and more time with your friends, family, and working on homework and your hobbies.

-Bobby, Australia
+Bobby, Australia Studying at ANU

 Must-do in Canberra

 There are so many fun things to do in Canberra, but here are a few you can't leave the city without doing.

+1.

 Explore Australia's history

-As Australia's capital city, Canberra is rich with history.
-Visit the National Museum of Australia, the Australian War Memorial, or the Museum of Australian Democracy to experience it first-hand.
+As Australia's capital city, Canberra is rich in history.
+Visit the National Museum of Australia, the Australian War Memorial or the Museum of Australian Democracy to experience it first-hand.

+2.